Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Jets stats and trends

-- The Jets have been underdogs by 3.5 points or more eight times this season and have covered the spread twice.
+- The Jets have covered the spread twice this season when underdogs by 3.5 points or more (in eight chances).

-- New York's games this year have hit the over in 66.7% of its opportunities (six times in nine games with a set point total).
+- New York's games this season have hit the over on six of nine set point totals (66.7%).

-- New York is 2-1 against the spread and 2-1 overall when the team scores more than 25.2 points.
+- New York is 2-1 against the spread and 2-1 overall in games when it records more than 25.2 points.

-- This season the Jets have turned the ball over 22 times, seven more than the Dolphins' takeaways (15).
+- This year the Jets have turned the ball over 22 times, seven more than the Dolphins' takeaways (15).

 Home and road insights

-- At home this season, New York has two wins against the spread and is 2-2 overall.
+- New York has covered the spread twice at home, and is 2-2 overall there, this year.

-- New York has gone over the total in three of four games at home this season.
+- In four games at home this season, New York has hit the over three times.

 - On the road, Miami has two wins against the spread and is 1-4 overall.

-- Miami has hit the over twice in five road games this year.
+- Miami has gone over the total twice in five away games this season.

 Powered by Data Skrive.